CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### Power Class

 The `Power` class extends the `Calculator` abstract class and provides the implementation for power operations.
+The java standard library for the power operation is used.

 #### Code Snippet